tseemann/barrnap/README.md

 NHMMER binaries for 64-bit Linux and Mac OS X are included and will be auto-detected.
 Multithreading is supported and one can expect roughly linear speed-ups with more CPUs.

-This tool is designed to be a substitute for RNAmmer.
-It was motivated by my desire to remove <A HREF="software.prokka.shtml">Prokka's</A> dependency on RNAmmer which is encumbered by a free-for-academic sign-up license, and by needed legacy HMMER 2.x which conflicts with HMMER 3.x that most people are using now.

-RNAmmer is more sophisticated than Barrnap, and more accurate. because it uses HMMER 2.x in glocal alignment mode, whereas
-NHMMER 3.x currently only supports local alignment (Sean Eddy expects glocal to be supported in 2014).
-In practice, Barrnap will find all the typical rRNA genes in prokaryotes in a few seconds, but may get the end points out by a few bases and will probably miss wierd rRNAs.
-The HMM models it uses are derived from Rfam, Silva and RefSeq.

-The name Barrnap is derived from <I>Bacterial/Archaeal Ribosomal RNA Predictor</I>.
-It was spawned at CodeFest 2013 in Berlin, Germany by Torsten Seemann and Tim Booth.

 ## Download

 * Tarball: http://www.vicbioinformatics.com/software.barrnap.shtml